filipelbc/dit/README.md

   halt [<id> | <name>]
     Clocks out of the current task or the specified one.

-  switchto <id> | <name> | --new, -n <name> [-d "description"]
+  switchto <id> | <name> | --new, -n <name> [-: "description"]
     Same as 'halt' followed by 'workon'.

   conclude [<id> | <name>]
-    Concludes the current task or the specified one.
+    Concludes the current task or the selected one.
 Note that there is a implicit 'halt'.

   status [<gid> | <gname>]
-    Prints an overview of the situation for the specified group, subgroup, or task.
-Exports current task or subgroup unless something is specified.
+    Prints an overview of the data for the current task or subgroup, or for the selected one.

   list
     This is a convenience alias for 'export', with "--output stdout".

   export [--concluded, -c] [--all, -a] [--verbose, -v] [--output, -o "file"] [<gid> | <gname>]
-    Exports data to the specified format.
-Exports current subgroup unless something is specified.
+    Prints most of the data for the current subgroup or the selected one.
     --concluded, -a
-      Include concluded tasks in the listing.
+      Include concluded tasks.
     --all, -a
-      Exports all groups and subgroups.
+      Select all groups and subgroups.
     --verbose, -v
-      More information is printed.
+      All information is exported.
     --output, -o
-      File to which to export.
+      File to which to write.
 Defaults to "stdout".
 Format is deduced from file extension if present.

+  note [<name> | <id>] [-: "text"]
+    Adds a note to the current task or the specified one.

+  set [<name> | <id>] [-: "name" ["value"]]
+    Sets a property for the current task or the specified one.
+The format of properties are pairs of strings (name, value).

+  edit [<name> | <id>]
+    Opens the specified task for manual editing.
+Uses current task if none is specified.
+If $EDITOR environment variable is not set it does nothing.

+"-:"
+  Arguments preceeded by "-:" are necessary.
+If omited, then: a) if the
+  $EDITOR environment variable is set, a text file will be open for editing the argument; b) otherwise, a simple prompt will be used.

 <name>: ["group-name"/]["subgroup-name"/]"task-name"
   "a"